Article Content

 Overview

 One of the key tasks you will perform in the Project Tracker is logging a ticket during the validation stage.
-This allows you to communicate issues or questions to the Resolver team.
-It also helps us track and monitor issues.
+This allows you to communicate issues/changes or questions to the Resolver team.
+It also helps us track and monitor issues/changes.

 Navigation